rswhipple/Core-War/README.md

 * experiment with a variety of player instruction sets.

 # About
 Core Wars consists of programs that run in a virtual machine.
 Each program's objective is to execute a special instruction ("live"), within a specified number of cycles.
-These programs simultaneously execute in the virtual machine and in the same memory zone, which enables them to write on one another.
+These programs execute simultaneously in the virtual machine and in the same memory zone, which enables them to write over one another.
 The project is coded in C. 😎

 The project is divided into three separate parts: